-Standard PN junction and IMPATT diodes have a similar I-V characteristic (Fig.1a).
-When activation voltage is reached, the diode starts to conduct in forward direction and block reverse current flow.
-However, when voltage is higher than the breakdown level, the avalanche breakdown occurs and current flows in the reverse direction.
+Standard PN junctions and IMPATT diodes have similar I-V characteristics (Fig. 1a).
+When the “turn on” voltage is reached, the diode will start to conduct in the forward direction and block reverse current flows.
+However, if the voltage is higher than the breakdown point, it leads to avalanche breakdown and reverse current flows.

-Microwave generation is possible in IMPATT diodes with different types of semiconductor structure.
-However, the IMPATT diode principle of operation is convenient to illustrate on the example of p+ — n — i — n+ — diode structure (Fig. 1b).
-Here, the regions of the avalanche multiplication and the carrier drift are spatially separated.
-Maximum electric field strength takes place in the region of p+ — n — diode junction (Fig 1e).
+Microwave generation is possible in IMPATT diodes with different types of semiconductor structures.
+However, the IMPATT diode principles of operation are convenient to illustrate on the example of p+-n-i-n+-diode structure (Fig. 1b).
+Here, the regions of avalanche multiplication and the carrier drift are spatially separated.
+Maximum electric field strength takes place in the region of the p+-n-diode junction (Fig 1e).

-Electric field decreases sharply in the n-region and remains almost constant in the i-region.
-This region is completely depleted at high reverse voltages.
-When reverse voltage increases, electric field in the junction at some point will exceed the value of the breakdown.
-The breakdown causes the impact ionization coefficient α to reach high values.
-Since α strongly depends on electric field strength, the extent of the impact ionization region is small.
+The electric field decreases sharply in the n-region and remains almost constant in the i-region, which is completely depleted at high reverse voltages.
+If the reverse voltage increases, the electric field in the junction will exceed the value of the breakdown strength, and the impact ionization coefficient α will reach high values.
+Since α strongly depends on the electric field strength, the extent of the impact ionization region is small.

-Avalanche increase in the number of free charges occurs in it.
-This region is called avalanche multiplication region.
-Formed holes are carried by the internal electric filed of the junction to the p+-region, and the electrons, getting to the i — region, are moving to n+ — region in a constant electric field (Fig. 1c).
-If the electric field strength in the slightly doped region is high, electron velocity remains almost constant.
+The avalanche increase in the number of free charges occurs in this region which called the avalanche multiplication region.
+The formed holes are carried by the internal electric field of the junction to the p+-region, and the electrons, getting to the i-region, are moving to the n+-region in a constant electric field (Fig. 1c).
+If the electric field strength in the slightly doped region is high, the electron velocity remains almost constant.

-Depleted region, in which electron motion with constant velocity occurs, is called drift zone.
-Since differential electron mobility is close to zero, the volume charge density does not decrease, when electrons move.
+The depleted region, in which electron motion with constant velocity occurs, is called the drift zone.
+Since the differential electron mobility is close to zero, the volume charge density does not decrease with the electron motion.

 IMPATT generator circuit